Home | Computer | Software as a Service (SaaS) – Advantages, examples, and Challenges

 In the SaaS model, the software provider takes responsibility for hosting, maintaining, and securing the application infrastructure.

-Users can simply sign up for the service, log in, and use the software immediately.
+Users can sign up for the service, log in, and use the software immediately.
 The provider handles software updates, security patches, and data backups, relieving users of managing these aspects themselves.

 Examples of SaaS Applications